CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 stock symbols at the end of "successful-stocks-list.txt" and reported an error; An error occurred: Length of values does not match length of index.

+This stock market robot works best if you purchase 25 to 30 different stocks in fractional shares or at only 1 share per stock because the stocks are sold really soon when the price decreases.

 Buying stocks during the 2023 Recession is not easy for anyone: not even easy for computers and robots.

       The event of the 2023 recession means trouble for your "unprepared" investment portfolio.